python/cpython/Doc/library/logging.rst

    closing all handlers.
 This should be called at application exit and no further use of the logging system should be made after this call.

-   When then logging module is imported, it registers this function as an exit handler (see :mod:`atexit`), so normally there's no need to do that manually.
+   When the logging module is imported, it registers this function as an exit handler (see :mod:`atexit`), so normally there's no need to do that manually.